shihankanungo/shihankanungo.github.io/wrapped.md

 - *Love Story* by Erich Segal.
 1970
 - *Jonathan Livingston Seagull* by Richard Bach.
 1970
 - *A People's History of the United States* by Howard Zinn.
 1980
+- *A Pale View of Hills* by Kazuo Ishiguro.
+1982
 - *Remains of the Day* by Kazuo Ishiguro.
 1989
 - *Never Let Me Go* by Kazuo Ishiguro.
 2005
 - *Klara and the Sun* by Kazuo Ishiguro.
 2021